Caledonia Mining operates the Blanket gold mine in Zimbabwe

 What the boss says: Steve Curtis, chief executive

-Curtis said that the company is "certainly seeing" much improved tonnage and grades throughout August, September, and continuing into August.
+Curtis said that the company is "certainly seeing" much-improved tonnage and grades throughout August, September, and continuing into October.

-"The remediation efforts we've been working on are really starting to bear fruit", said Curtis reflecting on Caledonia's rebound from a tough first half of the year which was fraught with "very severe electrical problems" across Zimbabwe.
+"The remediation efforts we've been working on are really starting to bear fruit", said Curtis reflecting on Caledonia's rebound from a tough first half of the year and "very severe electrical problems" across Zimbabwe.

 In July Curtis also announced the completion of the shaft sinking at the Central Shaft, which he called a “major milestone" which "marks the successful culmination of five years’ work and approximately US$45 million of capital investment”.